scanoss/platform/DEPLOYMENT.md

 # SCANOSS Platform Deployment Guide

+## Overview

+In order to have access the full capabilities of SCANOSS you need to deploy a number of components:
+- The [**LDB**](https://github.com/scanoss/ldb), the database that will contain the Knowledge Base
+- The [**engine**](https://github.com/scanoss/engine), the inventory engine, that provides scanning and searching capabilities over LDB
+- The [**API**](https://github.com/scanoss/API), provides a simple RESTful API for SCANOSS that can be accessed remotely by any clients, such as [scanner.py](https://github.com/scanoss/scanner.py)

+These 3 components will give you the capability of scanning and performing Software Composition Analysis on your source code.
+However, your *Knowledge Base* (LDB) is empty, and you will need to import some software components into it to be able to see some interesting results.

+In order to maintain **LDB**, your knowledge base, you will need to install **minr** and implement a [Mining process](MINING.md) to import data into your instance of **LDB**.

 ## Requirements

 The SCANOSS Platform runs on Linux, but it could certainly be ported to Windows or OSX as it is written entirely in C. This guide is written for Ubuntu Server 20.04 LTS.
 Package names may vary depending on the Linux distribution used.

 Before installing, make sure all software requirements are in place: